This is a true story about a very smart marketer who approached me with a JV request to promote his Internet Marketing product.

 When you figure that out, approach that person and ask for their assessment of your product and pitch.

-If they like what they see – ask them for the JV. 🙂
+If they like what they see – make the JV request. 🙂